vitrums/apprunner/AppRunner/README.md

 The program requires JRE (Java Runtime Environment) version 1.8 or later to run.
 However in case of absence of JRE, it will be prompted to be installed.

-Note: if you want to get your hands on this project as a dev, there's little if anything specific to know, since it's a Maven project.
+Note: if you want to get your hands on this project as a dev, there is little if anything specific to know, since it's a Maven project.
 Make sure the project settings use 1.8 or later Java environment.
 * [Maven](https://maven.apache.org/) - Dependency Management

 ## Authors